noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ### principles

+- prefer designs that enable reasoning locally about a program
+  - i.e. you dont need to know about the implementation details, or global entities, or side effects, etc, to change a unit of code
+  - break down complex programs into smaller programs, and combine them
+    - reduces the cognitive load to reason about programs because you only need to reason on a subset of the program
+    - only works if local reasoning is possible
+- avoid side effects at all costs: small changes can have alarge and unexpected consequences due to unknown side effects
+  - operations that modify the state of the program
+  - operations that communicate with the outside world (printing to a file, reading from a poop, etc)
+- prefer logic that describe (declarative, functional, referentially transparent) vs do (imperative)
+- depend on interfaces > implementations
 - principle of abstraction: where similar fns are carried out by distinct pieces of code, it is generally beneficial to combine them into one by abstracting out the varying parts
   - reduces maintence: the implementation is centralized in one place
   - structures code into abstraction levels